 Measure of students eligible for and participating in special education programs.

-Definition: This indicator reflects the number of students of any grade that are eligible for and participating in public school special education programs out of all students within an area in a school year.
+Definition: The percentage of students of any grade that are eligible for and participating in public school special education programs out of all students.
 This includes all students with any diagnosed disability.
-Student's home addresses are the basis for this indicator, rather than the location of the school attended.